GIScience/ohsome-quality-api/README.md

-# Proof of Concept for Ohsome Quality Tools
+# Proof of Concept for Ohsome Quality Tool

 ## Vision
 What is OQT?